 Today, The Kirribilli Markets is now one of Sydney's oldest and most popular Markets.
 Featuring over 220 stalls selling, New and recycled fashion and accessories, Emerging local Fashion Designers, Home and Gift wares, Arts and Craft, Jewellery, Plants, Gourmet foods and a whole lot more!

 WHEN ARE THE MARKETS?

-There are two Markets held each Month: The Art, Design & Fashion Market which is held on the second Sunday of the month is a boutique Market with Artisan made goods in the Tunnel and Fashion, food and more on the Green and Gravel areas.
+There are two Markets held each Month: The Art, Design & Fashion Market, held on the second Sunday of the month, is a boutique Market with Artisan made goods in the Tunnel and Fashion, food and more on the Green and Gravel areas.

-The General Market which is held on the fourth Saturday of the month has everything you could want from Artisan goods to secondhand clothes and more.
+The General Market, held on the fourth Saturday of the month has everything you could want from Artisan goods to secondhand clothes and more.

 In 2015 The Kirribilli Markets partnered with The Smith Family and provides charity clothes bins at each Market for the disposal of unsold secondhand clothing.
-Well over 8000kg of clothing has been collected through these bins which has greatly reduced the Markets' waste footprint and benefits a great charity.
+Well over 10,000kg of clothing has been collected through these bins, which has greatly reduced the Markets' waste footprint and benefits a great charity.
 The bins are located at each Market near the markets management tent.